|

 While I would still recommend visiting the Spanish Steps early in the morning if you would like to take photos, they are also worth seeing later in the day to experience the city’s vibe.

-We visited the Spanish Steps early in the morning and again several times in the afternoon and evening throughout our stay in Rome, since our hotel was located nearby, along with a number of tasty and affordable restaurants.
+We visited the Spanish Steps early in the morning and again several times in the afternoon and evening throughout our stay in Rome, since our hotel was located nearby, along with several tasty and affordable restaurants.

-That wraps it up for the secrets to skipping lines in Rome and enjoying each of Rome’s tourists sites to the fullest!
+That wraps it up for the secrets to skipping lines in Rome and enjoying each of Rome’s tourist sites to the fullest!

 If you’re looking for other ways to save time in Rome, consider investing in a Rome city pass, like Roma Pass or a Rome City Pass.
 This will give you a discount at Rome’s museums and on transportation as well.
 For more information about Rome, be sure to check out our post about Rome with kids.